taek1t2/TG-Pre-Work/README.md

 ## What is the server-side code’s main function?

 Gives or responds the information.
-Both client and server use HTTP to communicate to each other.
+Both client and server use HTTP (Hypertext Transfer Protocol) to communicate each other.

 ## What is the client-side code’s main function?